- Hitodama Light

-Gyuki from Nurarihyon No Mago is implied to be a Ushi Oni.
+- Gyuki from Nura: Rise of the Yokai Clan is implied to be a Ushi Oni.
 Heck, his name is the alternate character reading of Ushi Oni.

 Nuppeppo: A fleshy blob creature that lumbers around in deserted places, mainly temples and graveyards.
 Has a smell comparable to that of rotting flesh, leading some to believe they are made of corpses.
 In spite of this, Nuppeppo are generally peaceful creatures.

-The Guplin line from Pokémon resemble this creature, being voracious stomachs that emit repulsive gases while digesting their food.
+- The Gulpin line from Pokémon resemble this creature, being voracious stomachs that emit repulsive gases while digesting their food.

-The Mouth Monsters are a trio of brown blobs with large mouths and varying hairstyles.
-Each of them are seen near blood stains, and are the only NPCs in their respective areas.note Two are found in the Mural World, one in the Storage Room.
-One of them even has poop on their head, so at least that one doesn't smell good.
+- The Mouth Monsters are a trio of brown blobs with large mouths and varying hairstyles.
+Each of them are seen near blood stains, and are the only NPCs in their respective areas.note One of them even has poop on their head, so at least that one doesn't smell good.